massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo forgejo-cli actions - Commands for managing Forgejo Actions

 USAGE:
-   forgejo forgejo-cli actions command [command options]
+   forgejo forgejo-cli actions [command options]

 COMMANDS:
    generate-runner-token  Generate a new token for a runner to use to register with the server